Running an E3 Program

 - MetaMask connection issues: Check that you're connected to the correct network (Chain ID: 31337)

-- Transaction failures: Verify you have sufficient ETH balance from the Anvil faucet
+- Transaction failures: Verify you have sufficient ETH balance from the Hardhat faucet (the account with the imported deployer key starts funded)

 - Server errors: Monitor the server logs for detailed error messages